Staff

 Meet our Valley Project team.

-Jen joined the Valley Project team after being an Enviro schools Facilitator for Dunedin.
-She is active in working with communities to increase knowledge of biodiversity and climate issues.
+Jen joined the Valley Project team as Manager in 2022.
 She is passionate about the Valley community and all of the great events/opportunities we offer to our people.
-She has a Bachelor of Science and a Graduate Diploma in Sustainable Practice.
-She currently sits on the Otago Conservation Board.
+She enjoys supporting VP staff and meeting community members.

 Krysha hails from Southern California where she earned degrees in fine art, multimedia design, and media arts.
 She's been active in the field of digital design across both hemispheres for over 14 years, eight of which were within the Workplace Wellness industry, and seven while a Dunedin resident.
 Through school, family, work, and play, she is well ingrained in the northern Dunedin community and is honoured to be its representative as the Editor of the Valley Voice Community Newsletter.